-- Appointment of a lead independent director. - Prohibition of hedging and future pledging by executive officers and directors. - Disclosure about the board's role in strategic planning - · Enhanced disclosure and governance on political contributions. - Added a maximum individual payout cap to our annual incentive plan. - Enhanced executive compensation disclosure, including disclosure about how the metrics in our Long-Term Incentive Plan create long-term value for our shareowners. - · Enhanced disclosure about board refreshment and board succession planning, as well as our board self-evaluation process. - · Enhanced disclosure about diversity. - Expanded the Audit Committee's report in the proxy statement. - Updated the presentation of our proxy statement to enhance readability and understanding by our shareowners.
+- Appointment of a lead independent director. - Prohibition of hedging and future pledging by executive officers and directors. - Disclosure about the board's role in strategic planning. - Enhanced disclosure and governance on political contributions. - Added a maximum individual payout cap to our annual incentive plan. - Enhanced executive compensation disclosure, including disclosure about how the metrics in our Long-Term Incentive Plan create long-term value for our shareowners. - Enhanced disclosure about board refreshment and board succession planning, as well as our board self-evaluation process.